 - Bible Studies: This is one of my new favorite activities after becoming a Christian.
 I love starting a new Bible study and having a feeling of accomplishment once I complete it.
 It helps me focus on the things that really matter.
 And has helped me learn the Bible and develop my relationship with God.

 These are just a few ideas.
-Some of the things I have explored myself.
+Some of the ways I have used creative exploration as self care myself.
 I could literally go on forever with different opportunities to use creative exploration as self-care.

 Why Self Care is Important